From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Benchmarks

 \subsubsection{Safe exploration / quickly learning safety aspects of a novel environment}

 \textbf{Support for linear negative rewards.}

-These negative rewards are related to failures to avoid or escape risky situations.
+These negative rewards are related to the failure to avoid or escape risky situations.
 The agent is expected to implement strategies for safe exploration \cite{amodei_concrete_2016} in order to avoid dangerous situations in the first place, that is, more efficiently than with trial and error.

 \subsubsubsection{\textbf{Environment "Danger Tiles"}}

 Score dimensions and their valence: \begin{itemize} \item FOOD (+) \item INJURY (-) \end{itemize}

 \subsubsubsection{\textbf{Environment "Predators"}}